kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 The journey started with me jumping head-first(bad idea) into Digital Ocean since I saw it recommended a lot in the IndieHackers forum.
 And sure enough, I managed to get my Nodejs up and running in a VM by following [closely](https://coderrocketfuel.com/article/create-and-deploy-an-express-rest-api-to-a-digitalocean-server#configure-and-deploy-your-node-js-app) the [tutorials](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-node-js-application-for-production-on-ubuntu-18-04).
 Then I found out that the [DO Space](https://www.digitalocean.com/products/spaces/) wasn't exactly AWS S3&mdash;It [can't](https://ideas.digitalocean.com/ideas/DO-I-318) host my SPA.
 Although I [could have](https://coderrocketfuel.com/article/deploy-a-create-react-app-website-to-digitalocean) hosted it in my droplet and [hook up](https://www.youtube.com/watch?v=2X_Tp_G7aTs) a third-party CDN like CloudFlare to the droplet, it seemed to me unnecessarily convoluted compared to the S3+Cloudfront setup.
 I was also using a DO's Managed Database(Postgresql) because I didn't want to manage my DB and tweak in the `*.config` files myself.
 That costs a fixed \$15/month.

-Then I learnt about [AWS Lightsail](https://aws.amazon.com/lightsail/) which is a mirror image of DO, but to my surprise, with more competitive [quota](https://aws.amazon.com/lightsail/pricing/) at a given price point:
+Then I learned about [AWS Lightsail](https://aws.amazon.com/lightsail/) which is a mirror image of DO, but to my surprise, with more competitive [quota](https://aws.amazon.com/lightsail/pricing/) at a given price point:

 **VM at \$5/month**